y-scope/clp/docs/BUILDING.md

 # Building a package

-* Run `task` from the root of the project
+* Run `task` from the root of the project.
+Upon failure, fix the error and run `task` again.
 * The package will be available at `out/clp-package`

-NOTE: The taskfile is not set up perfectly so it's possible it may generate an imperfect build.
-When this happens, you can delete the `out` directory and build a fresh package.

 # Cleaning up